 National Advertising Division Will Refer Willow Health To State And Federal Regulatory Authorities For Its Compounded Semaglutide Product Claims

-New York, NY – December 4, 2025 – Following a challenge brought by Novo Nordisk Inc., BBB National Programs' National Advertising Division recommended Willow Health Services, Inc. modify or discontinue health-related claims for its compounded semaglutide products.
+New York, NY, Dec.
+04, 2025 (GLOBE NEWSWIRE) -- Following a challenge brought by Novo Nordisk Inc., BBB National Programs' National Advertising Division recommended Willow Health Services, Inc. modify or discontinue health-related claims for its compounded semaglutide products.

 Willow Health is a telehealth company that markets compounded drugs to patients and physicians nationally.
 Willow Health's compounded semaglutide product line includes two products:“Semaglutide Tablets” and“Semaglutide Plus,” a compounded semaglutide product for injection.